ryan-allen/synths/README.md

 ## stuff on order

-nothing right now, but korg event soon so...
+* sequential prophet 10 rev 4, WHOOO!

 ## on my mind...

-* prophet 6
+* a holiday